greenfieldtech-nirs/cloudonix-php/README.md

 internal datamodels.
 These datamodels are the primary building blocks of the Cloudonix framework - and are the core of working with the platform.

-The `php-cloudonix` library provides a rapid development framework for PHP developers, to rapidly interact with the command and control API - and in accordance to the Cloudonix datamodels security paradigms.
+The `cloudonix-php` library provides a rapid development framework for PHP developers, to rapidly interact with the command and control API - and in accordance to the Cloudonix datamodels security paradigms.

 ## Installation